Colorectal Cancer Fast Facts

 About 20% of colorectal cancer patients have a family history of the cancer.

 Of these, 5 to 10% have two hereditary cancer-causing conditions: familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).
-The rest of the patients and their family get colorectal cancer due to shared environmental factors.
+The rest get colorectal cancer because of shared environmental factors.